robinsonsarah01/folio/README.md

 Deadlines
 ---------

-*    3/29: MongoDB code for storing folios functional.
+*    4/1: MongoDB code for storing folios functional.
-*    4/1: 2 ready-made templates created.
+*    4/3: 2 ready-made templates created.
 Login page should be functional for multiple users concurrently accessing folio.
-*    4/3: Users should be able to view and edit folio at a basic level.
+*    4/7: Users should be able to view and edit folio at a basic level.
-*    4/7: More ready-made templates created.
+*    4/14: More ready-made templates created.
 Editing folios allows for addition of projects and uploading of resumes.
-*    4/14: Integration with other sites worked out.
+*    4/21: Integration with other sites worked out.
-*    4/21: Visual effects added to site and folios; more ready-made templates created, some with fancy visuals.
+*    4/24: Visual designs added to site and folios; more ready-made templates created.
-*    4/24: Project deployed and sent out to others for beta testing.
+*    4/28: Project deployed; testing.
 Peter and Daryl are out of the picture for the next 4 days so Sarah and Elizabeth deal with debugging.
-*    4/28: Folio is polished and has been "tested by many"; final issues are being worked out.
+*    4/30: Folio is polished; final issues are being worked out.
 *    5/1: Project due date

 (EDIT: Please note that Daryl did not consult us about any of this and therefore these deadlines are not realistic.
 Schedules may become impacted by pending college visits.
-We are working on making them (and everything else here) more realistic.
 Thank you.)

 Individual Task Distribution
 ----------------------------